1 Day Honolulu Touring

 Oahu is known as the Sands of Kahuhihewa

 Oahu’s Hawaiian name, Ke one o Kakuhihewa (“the sands of Kakuhihewa”), honors a famous chief who moved his royal court to Waikiki.
-History here goes far beyond Pearl Harbor and Hollywood movies.
+Its history stretches over a thousand years.
+From ancient Hawaii to modern icons like Duke Kahanamoku.
+It has also played a central role in both military history and Hollywood films.

 There are several free ways to learn about Hawaii